 The best thing to do for yourself is to get into a regular schedule of sleep and wake times.
 This will help your body get into a routine, and know how to fall asleep and wake up with the best results.

 Sleep impacts your productivity, relationships and overall health.
-If you’re combating your lack of sleep with caffeine or suffering from drowsiness, talk to your doctor to get the help you need.
+If you’re combatting your lack of sleep with caffeine or suffering from drowsiness, talk to your doctor.